An Independent School • Grades 5-12

 Construction on 145th Street

-This area remains an active work zone.
+The 145th St. corridor is an active work zone.
 For everyone's safety, please reduce your speed while driving through the area.
 Pay attention to the construction signs and barrels as the configuration of the road will change over the next year.
-The pedestrian and bicycle pathway connects 1st Avenue NE to the east side of the overpass.
-This path also may shift slightly with construction activities.
-Please note that Exxel Pacific continues to construct a housing development along 145th Street.
-Flaggers may alternate traffic on 1st Avenue NE as part of this work.
+The pedestrian and bicycle pathway connects 1st Avenue NE to the east side of the I-5 overpass and the light rail station.
+This path may shift slightly with construction activities.

 View the building's progress